chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v1.0.0

-- [ ] * use a -args flag to indicate all following arguments are to be passed to the build script? -> this would enable lots of flags available for export, build, and run commands (possibly also then get rid of run command by adding an '-export' flag to build command) (flag examples: -no-clean, -quiet, ...?)

 - [ ] add docstrings to every function/method

 - [ ] add default market for default profile (OpenSquare)